jigs1996/v7-docs/content/guides/concepts/service_providers.md

 ```

 Use `shutdown` to close database connection pools, flush pending log writes, disconnect from Redis, close file handles, or perform any other cleanup necessary for graceful termination.
 The framework waits for all `shutdown` hooks to complete before exiting.

-## See also

-- [Dependency Injection and IoC Container](../concepts/dependency_injection.md) - Learn how the container resolves and manages dependencies
-- [Application Lifecycle](../concepts/application_lifecycle.md) - Understand the complete application boot and shutdown process
-- [Container Bindings](../fundamentals/container_bindings.md) - Deep dive into binding services to the IoC container
-- [Extending the Framework with Macros](../fundamentals/extending_the_framework.md) - Learn how to extend AdonisJS classes with custom functionality